adib82302/adib82302/README.md

 ### Hi there 👋

-- I am an undergraduate Computer Engineering student at Stevens Institute of Technology.
+- I am an graduate Computer Engineering student at Columbia University.
+My classes consist of Digial VLSI design, Advanced Logic Design, Formal Verification, and Analog Electornic     Circuits.
-- The programming languages I currently know are C/C++, Java, Python, VHDl, and Matlab
+- The programming languages I currently know are Verilog, C/C++, Java, Python, VHDl, and Matlab.
-- Interested in learning about AI, Machine Learning, and Image Processing for Software
+- Experience using Cadence to for circuit schematic, simulation, and layout.
-- Interested in learning about Digital System Design and Embedded Systems for Hardware
+- Experience with ModelSim, and PrimeTime for the Verilog Digital Design Flow.